Projectively and affinely invariant PDEs on hypersurfaces: Stabilizers of the --action on

-Let us observe that: \begin{itemize} \item the matrix $A$ acts naturally on the hyperplane $\R^n$, while not affecting the complementary line $\Span{e_0}$; \item the scalar $\mu$ rescales the elements of the line $\Span{e_0}$, while not affecting the complementary hyperplane $\R^n$; \item the vector $\w$ acts on the affine hyperplane $u=1$ by translation by $\w$: in particular, it ``tilts'' the line $\Span{e_0}$ into the line $\Span{e_0+\w}$. \end{itemize} This will be crucial to understand how these transformations affect the fiducial hypersurface $\SF$.
-Now let us finish the proof that $\Stab_H(o^{(1)})=(\R^n\rtimes\GL(n))\times\R^\times$.
-To this end, it suffices to observe that
+It is worth observing that $M_{A,\mu}$ acts naturally by $A$ on the hyperplane $\R^n$, while rescaling by $\mu$ the elements of the complementary line $\R e_0$, whereas the vector $\w$ acts on the affine hyperplane $u=1$ by translation: in particular, it ``tilts'' the line $\R e_0$ into the line $\R(e_0+\w)$.
+Since